 If you are facing financial hardship and, due to that you are unable to repay your debts, then the creditors might be interested to negotiate with you.
 Instead of giving all the details about why you cannot pay the dues, come up with a few sentences that you can consistently use to talk to the creditors.
 Above all, be honest.
 Don’t tell everyone a different story, which may backfire.

 Talk politely with the creditors

-Keep calm while talking to the creditors regarding debt settlement.
+Keep calm while talking to creditors regarding debt settlements.
 You will worsen the situation if you lose your temper.
-Simply describe your financial hardship to convince them for the debt settlement.
-Be in your best behavior while communicating with the collector.
+Simply describe your financial hardships to convince them of the debt settlement.
+Be on your best behavior while communicating with the collector.
 Your attitude can make a difference.